commercetools/commercetools-payone-integration/README.md

    "advanced" tab of the portal
  * configure the "riskcheck" settins as intended (esp.
 3Dsecure)

+-> DO NOT USE A MERCHANT ACCOUNT ACROSS commercetools projects, you may end up mixing customer accounts (debitorenkonten).

 ### Configuration Options of the Integration itself

 fooBar